Category Archives: ITALY

 As the legend goes, Saint Giovanni experienced several apparitions of Saint Michael.
 It may have happened either when he retired from his function as the archbishop, if we accept that version of his hagiography or yet before he actually became the archbishop.
 The former is more probable if it is assumed that follow-up constructing works changing the initial church into a Romanesque abbey started between 983 and 987.
 It is also important to underline that the Saint lived at the verge of the period in which the fear of the end of the world was very strong and frightening.
 With the new millennium, when the expected end did not come, the construction majestically grew in its structure and significance, as if it was an expression of mankind’s gratefulness sent to the Heavens.

-There are no better builders than angels
+There are no Better Construction Engineers than Angels

 The first legendary building was actually a very small church, constructed with the help of angels, or according to a different version, entirely built by human hands, whereas the angels had just brought the needed building material and so the miracle of constructing the church was continued by people.
-Nonetheless, it was consecrated by the angels, or by the Archangel himself, which explains the name of the Abbey as Sacra: consecrated, so sacred.
-Very similar legends of angels involved in building sacred sites abound; the most famous is a folk story of the construction of the eleventh churches of Lalibela, in Ethiopia, where angels helped people in their construction, by taking a night shift position.
-On the other hand, the pseudographical text of the Testament of Solomon reads that there were fallen angels summoned by the king to build the Temple, what they did in fear of the power of God’s angels.
-Accordingly, the mentioned Fresco of the Legend shows angels, along doves, who transfer the wood from one mount to the other.
+Nonetheless, it was consecrated by the angels, or by the Archangel himself, which explains the name of the Abbey as Sacra: consecrated, thus sacred.
+Very similar legends of angels involved in building sacred sites abound; the most famous is a folk story of the construction of the eleven churches of Lalibela in the twelfth century, in Ethiopia, where angels helped people in their construction, by taking a night shift position.
+On the other hand, the pseudographical text of the Testament of Solomon reads that there were fallen angels summoned by King to build the Temple, what they did in fear of the power of God’s angels.
+Accordingly, the mentioned ‘Fresco of the Legend’ shows angels, along doves, who transfer the wood from one mount to the other.
 There is also depicted the Bishop of Torino, Amizzone, who was coming to the Pirchiriano with the intention of consecrating the church, when he found out it had already been consecrated by the angels.

-Ugo di Montboissier’s penance
+Ugo di Montboissier’s Penance

 The Fresco shows him leaving the town of Susa and heading off to the Pirchiriano in order to establish the Monastery.
 The foundation was entrusted to Benedictine order, different in its organisation and ideals from the previously established Insular monasticism.
 In the thirteenth century, Saint Michael’s Abbey lived its Golden Age, when its majestic Romanesque silhouette gained additional Gothic additions.
 Nerveless, the decay of the Abbey came together with the fall of the Benedictines.
-Consequently, after 600 years the Abbey was abandoned, that is to say till 1836, when it was entrusted to Rosimini Fathers on behalf of the Vatican.
-In was also then when the bodies of the Savoy family were moved from Torino to the Sacra, giving the beginnings to the “Trail of Princes (Nobles)”.
+Consequently, after 600 years the Abbey stayed abandoned, that is to say it till 1836, when it was entrusted to Rosimini Fathers on behalf of the Vatican.
+In was also then when the bodies of the Savoy family were moved from Torino to the Sacra, giving the beginnings to the “Trail of Princes” (or Nobles).
 The Rosimini Fathers are still in the Sacra, taking care of the monument as the symbol of the region, and a very important witness to the glorious past, and of Saint Michael’s intercession.

 “Antica Mulattiera” and the “Trail of Princes”

 Due to the fact that Sacra di San Michele has been a significant destination as the pilgrimage site, there are a few trails around the Mount, which are perfect for doing trekking.
 I would recommend the mentioned above out-and-back trail, which is called the “Trail of Princes” and starts in the community of Avigliana, yet it can also be done from Mortera, to finally arrive at Mont Pirchiriario.
-The name “Trail of Princess” was coined after 1836, when a funeral procession brought twenty-four corpses of nobles of the Savoy family, along the way from the cathedral of Turin to the Abbey on top of the Mount!
+The name “Trail of Princes” was coined after 1836, when a funeral procession brought twenty-four corpses of the nobles of the Savoy family, along the way from the cathedral of Turin to the Abbey on top of the Mount!

 The entire “Path of the Princes” takes around 3 hours (9 kilometres) to be completed and is of a moderate level of challenge.
 When there are less travellers, one can rally enjoy solitude and beauty of the path itself, which amazing panoramic views of Sacra di San Michele and the lakes of Avigliana.
 Yet, we did not follow that path back that time.
-Instead, we chose the trail of Antica Mulattiera, which means as much as the Mule Track.
+Instead, we chose the trail of Antica Mulattiera, which means as much as the ‘Mule Track’.
 It is the most ancient forest path that curves up in zig-zags along the way from Sant’ Ambrogio to Sacra di San Michele, and back; it has been used as a traditional way of approaching the Abbey for at least a thousand years.
 It is quite steep and rugged, and hence demands from visitors to be in a better physical shape.

 Climbing down towards Saint’ Ambrogio